Newmarket, New Zealand: European settlement

 Since the 1960s Newmarket has been largely a retail destination, although a certain amount of light industry still existed in the surrounding streets, the most significant of which is the brewing trade.
 Ever since the 1840s Newmarket has been the location of several breweries.
 Water falling on nearby Mount Eden emerges in several reliable springs in the Khyber Pass area.
 Flowing through large amounts of volcanic scoria it is very well filtered.
 The brewery buildings on Khyber Pass Road have recently (2014) been demolished, the land has been redeveloped as part of the University of Auckland.

+In 1994, Burger King opened its first store in NZ on 80A Broadway (closed down in 2020).

 Modern days

 Newmarket has become one of New Zealand's most significant retail and hospitality destinations, and also a major entertainment hub.
-At the same time, the location on one of the major thoroughfares into and out of the city also led to increasing bottleneck issues, with some claiming during the middle of the 2000s that Council was neglecting the area (though projects like the Central Connector have helped to alleviate this).
+At the same time, the location on one of the major thoroughfares into and out of the city also led to increasing bottleneck issues, with some claiming during the middle of the 2000s that council was neglecting the area (though projects like the Central Connector have helped to alleviate this).
 Traffic gridlock was one of the reasons why a plan for a major new Westfield Group shopping centre near the railway line was hotly contested by the Newmarket Protection Society, a group composed mostly of residents and some local business owners.
-Partly due to these objections, Westfield abandoned the plans and instead bought the Two Double Seven shopping centre, which underwent major redevelopment and expansion during 2017-2020.
+Partly due to these objections, Westfield abandoned the plans and instead bought the Two Double Seven shopping centre, now the Westfield Centre, which underwent major redevelopment and expansion during 2017-2020.

 Traffic remains a major factor in the area, as Broadway carries over 40,000 vehicles a day, limiting the ability of pedestrians in the shopping district to cross the main road.
 An ambitious earlier plan from 2003 to construct a "road over rail" above the railway line, from the northwest end of Newmarket near Park Road, to the southeast near the St Marks Road interchange, did not go ahead, even though this could have significantly reduced vehicle traffic on Broadway.
 A late 2000s upgrade has however provided new high-quality bluestone footpaths along Broadway and some of the side-streets.